Heysh1n/Toolbox-MultiLoder/Readme.md

 The author assumes no responsibility or liability for any consequences, direct or indirect, resulting from the use, distribution, or modification of this program.

-Use of this tool may violate the Terms of Service of platforms like Spotify, YouTube, or others.
-Any misuse is strictly prohibited.

 ---

 ## 📜 License & Usage

-This project is **UNLICENSED**.
 It may only be used as a **fork** on GitHub for educational and non-commercial purposes.

 You may: